-Our Building Materials business depends on the availability of aggregate reserves or deposits and our ability to mine them economically.
+Our Building Materials business depends on the availability of quality aggregates reserves or deposits and our ability to mine them economically.

-Our challenge is to find aggregates deposits that we can mine economically, with appropriate permits, near either growing markets or long-haul transportation corridors that economically serve growing markets.
-As communities have grown, they have taken up attractive quarrying locations and have imposed restrictions on mining.
-We try to meet this challenge by identifying and permitting sites prior to economic expansion, buying more land around our existing quarries to increase our mineral reserves, developing underground mines, and developing a distribution network that transports aggregates products by various methods, including rail and water.
-While our distribution network allows us to transport our products longer distances than would normally be considered economical, we can give no assurances that we will be successful.
+Our challenge is to find quality aggregates deposits that we can mine economically, with appropriate permits, near either growing markets or long-haul transportation corridors that economically serve applicable markets.
+As communities in many of our geographic markets have grown, they have settled in and around attractive quarrying locations and have imposed restrictions on mining.
+We try to meet this challenge by identifying and permitting sites prior to economic expansion, buying more land around our existing quarries to increase our mineral reserves, developing underground mines and expanding a distribution network that transports aggregates products by various methods, including rail and water.
+While our distribution network allows us to transport our products longer distances than would normally be considered economical, we can give no assurances that we will be successful at this strategy.